rmmlr/HueRotaryKnob/README.md

 # HueRotaryKnob
-Control Philips Hue Lamps with a rotary knob
+Control Philips Hue lamps with a rotary knob

 ## Idea
 Use a rotary knob, like a classic dimmer, to control Philips Hue lamps.